 Again, the extent to which matching gifts were incorporated certainly varied from one nonprofit to the next, but all 30 fundraisers mentioned matching gifts in at least one component of their efforts.

-All in all, it can be inferred that organizations with well-thought-out matching gift promotions are more likely to see elevated nonprofit funding and that those organizations with high levels of fundraising success are more likely to invest in a comprehensive matching gift strategy.
+All in all, it can be inferred that organizations with well-thought-out matching gift promotions are more likely to see elevated nonprofit funding.
+Additionally, those organizations with high levels of fundraising success are more likely to invest in a comprehensive matching gift strategy.

 For their recent study, the Top Nonprofits team designed a dedicated scorecard to analyze various elements of participating organizations’ matching gift strategies.

-The study references the following criteria—each statement accurately reflecting the organization’s matching gift strategy earns the nonprofit an additional point:
+Each statement accurately reflecting the organization’s matching gift strategy earns the nonprofit an additional point.
+The study references the following criteria:

 - Hosts a dedicated matching gift page on its website.